TELUS-BBA/living-lab-api/README.md

-# living-lab-server
+# living-lab-api
-This repository is no longer being developed, and is not up to date.
-See adamkpickering/living-lab.
+This repository contains the code for the Django Rest Framework API for living-lab.